Governance Without the Monolith

 BCBS 239 is not about software delivery governance directly, but its emphasis on accurate, comprehensive, timely risk data aggregation and reporting is very relevant to this conversation.
 Financial Services leaders need governed data that can support decision-making, especially when risk conditions change. source

-The same principle applies to delivery governance:
+The same principle applies to delivery governance.

 If the data is late, fragmented, incomplete, or unclear, the governance conversation will be late, fragmented, incomplete, or unclear.